fbamuse/boilerplate/source/DS_blogpost.md

 ## Other technologies？
- TensorFlow is not popular as an AI framework, but I personally like Pytorch.
+ TensorFlow is popular as an AI framework, but I personally like Pytorch.
  Is Hadoop old when it comes to distributed infrastructure?
 Isn't Spark better?
  There are many technologies that I do not know. let's study..
 ![](DS_blogpost/2020-09-12-16-51-06.png)